DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 - **Forge**
 	- [x] Forging time is now displayed under the required resources in the tooltip (#350)
-	- [x] Added a button to Horrem materials table to close all categories if opened
+	- [x] Added a button to Horreum materials table to close all categories if opened

 - **Market**
 	- [x] Added button to include fees in the market price (#308)